Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 Reapers at Fantasy Farms

-Fantasy Farms is a rural farm in the Fraser Valley that grows vegetables, but also hosts a number of seasonal attractions.
+Fantasy Farms is a farm in the Fraser Valley that grows vegetables.
+At certain times of the year, however, it also hosts a number of seasonal attractions.
 In the fall the venue has a pumpkin patch during the day, but also the world-famous Reapers Haunted Attraction and Maze of Terror at night.

 Halloween Times & Dates